hay-wire/botman/README.md

 1. Add a cron to send messages using `crontab -e` command.
 Configure it to run every minute:
         `* * * * * /usr/local/bin/node /var/www/botman.in/components/FBMessageCron.js >> /var/logs/FBMessageCron.log`
 1. Done.

+Don't want to run through all these steps?
+I have hosted it for you on [botman.in](https://www.botman.in/?UTM_SOURCE=github-project).

 ## Using Loki - The Facebook Messaging Bot